 - No late payments during Chapter 13 bankruptcy repayment plan

 - Chapter 13 bankruptcy does not have to be discharged

-- There is no waiting period after Chapter 13 bankruptcy discharged date
+- There is no waiting period after the Chapter 13 bankruptcy discharge date

 - Chapter 13 bankruptcy that has been discharged but not seasoned for two years needs to be manually underwritten